Distracted Driving: Are You at Risk?

 If you need to take a call or make a call, pull to the kerb in a safe place, but the car into ‘neutral’ or ‘park’ with the handbrake on, before you touch your phone.

 How CAN you use your mobile?

-Basically, if you need to use your mobile, or smartwatch, it needs to be secured in a commercially design mount fixed to your vehicle.
+Basically, if you need to use your mobile, or smartwatch, it needs to be secured in a commercial design mount fixed to your vehicle.